kahkengwong/CEP-IP_Framework/README.md

 ## Overview
 Comprehensive analysis of an scRNA-seq dataset of prostate cancer and benign prostate samples using the Seurat package, with subsequent modeling utilizing a generalized additive model (GAM) through the mgcv package.
 The GAM is implemented via thin-plate regression splines (TPRS) for smoothing, which are regularized by the penalized residual sum of squares (PRSS) based on the smoothing parameter $\lambda$ derived from restricted maximum likelihood (REML).

-The codes are designed not only to achieve the modeling but also to emphasize the **interpretability** of the modeling process through detailed extraction of components that constitute PRSS and REML, as well as validation of the parameters selected by PRSS ($k$) and REML ($\lambda$) through manual recalculation, 10-fold cross-validation, and visualization of relevant plots. *Code generation was assisted by Claude (Sonnet 3.5 and 3.7) from Anthropic, and refined by the author.*
+The codes are designed not only to achieve the modeling but also to emphasize the **interpretability** of the modeling process through detailed extraction of components that constitute PRSS and REML, as well as validation of the parameters selected by PRSS (the basis dimension $k$) and REML (the smoothing parameter $\lambda$) through manual recalculation, 10-fold cross-validation, and visualization of relevant plots. *Code generation was assisted by Claude (Sonnet 3.5 and 3.7) from Anthropic, and refined by the author.*

 The scripts are designed to be run sequentially, following the workflow of the main project/manuscript.
 Key goals include:
 - Preprocessing and clustering scRNA-seq data using UMAP.
 - Analyzing gene expressions (e.g., *TRPM4* and *KLK4*) and their associations with the relevant gene sets.
-- Modeling of _TRPM4_ with the relevant gene sets by GAMs with PRSS and REML, optimizing parameters like $k$, $\lambda$, and $\gamma$.
+- Modeling of _TRPM4_ with the relevant gene sets by GAMs with PRSS and REML, optimizing parameters like $k$, $\lambda$, and $\gamma$ (manually set and the $\gamma$ parameter affects $\lambda$; the $\gamma$ is validated qualitatively through visualizations and quantitatively by 10-fold cross-validation).
 - Ensuring interpretability by validating and visualizing the modeling process.

 Key findings include robust modeling of _TRPM4_ expression with validated $k$, $\lambda$ and $\gamma$ parameters, alongside detailed interpretations of GAM, PRSS, and REML mechanisms.
 A manuscript is in preparation for submission to a Q1 journal, with example results to be shared here upon acceptance.